liannebaff/Atlantic_Hurricanes_Dataset_Project/README.md

 | Damage (USD Millions) | The estimated financial impact of the storm at the time    |
 | Category              | Saffir-Simpson hurricane category (1-5)                    |

+---
 ### 🛠️ Excel Skills Demonstrated
 #### ☑️ `SWITCH` Function
-Used the `SWITCH` function to ascribe a maximum wind speed for each hurricane based on its Saffir-Simpson category.
+Used the `SWITCH` function to assign a maximum wind speed for each hurricane based on its Saffir-Simpson category.

 ---
 ### 🧩Process